marcello-grati/BuddyBeat/README.md

 2. Open the project in Android Studio.
 3. Build and run the project on your Android device.

+## Usage
+Launch the BuddyBeat app.
+...

+## DEMO

+## Technologies Used
+- Android SDK
+- Java/Kotlin
+- Accelerometer Sensors: To track movement and adjust the music in real time.
+- media3: For handling music playback and speed adjustments.
+- Room: For storing playlists
+- DataStoreManager: user preferences.
+- TarsosDSP: for BPM calculation

 ## Group
 - Marcello Grati
 - Chiara Lunghi